Bare-tailed armored tree-rat

-The bare-tailed armored tree-rat (Pattonomys occasius) is a species of arboreal rodent in the family Echimyidae.
+The bare-tailed armored tree-rat (Leiuromys occasius) is a species of arboreal rodent in the family Echimyidae.
 It is found in lowland tropical rainforest east of the Andes in Ecuador and Peru.
+In 2018, it was recommended that the species be moved to the monotypic genus Leiuromys.
+Prior to this year it had been variously considered a member of the genera Echimys, Makalata, and Pattonomys.